frederic-perez/AmE-dictionary/data/dictionary.md

 __atrocious__
 __atrocity__
 __atrophy__ _v_ :two::hammer: (atrophied)
-__attaboy__ _idiom_ :three: (atta boy) An expression of encouragement, support, or approval toward a boy, man, or male animal, used as a standalone interjection before or after a sentence.
+__attaboy__ _idiom_ :four: (atta boy) An expression of encouragement, support, or approval toward a boy, man, or male animal, used as a standalone interjection before or after a sentence.
 Largely presumed to be a corruption of the expression “that’s the boy.” _You won the spelling bee?
 Attaboy!_
 __attaché case__ _n_ :two::hammer: (attaché cases)
 __attack dog__ _n_
 __attain__ _v_ :five::hammer::pencil2: (attaining) _I wish you success in attaining your dreams._